Who is Nima Momeni, the tech executive allegedly arrested for murder of Bob Lee?

 A search of property records showed Mr Momeni owns an apartment at 4053 Harlan St in Emeryville that he purchased for $525,000 in 2020.

-Mr Momeni was reportedly arrested at an address in Emeryville, a city in the Bay Area, early on Thursday.
+Mr Momeni was arrested at the address in Emeryville at around 5am.

+Shocked residents reported seeing a large number of police officers outside the address, according to KCBS.

+And the night before Lee’s death, a woman entered the building where Mr Momeni lived at 2.30am and began screaming his name, residents told the Los Angeles Times.

 Mr Momeni had resided in California for much of the past 20 years at addresses in downtown San Francisco, Emeryville and San Jose.